DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 **Gently.
 Jason confirmed.**

-Jason offered the same agreement as before—but lighter, like the echo of a nod instead of the nod.
+Jason offered the same agreement as before - but lighter, like the echo of a nod instead of the nod.
 A vibration ran along the map’s paper grain.
 The storm grate gave the emotional equivalent of a shrug.

 Nothing popped this time.
 Good.
 The city didn’t always need to cough.

-What did happen was smaller and stranger: the painted arrow on the detour sign two meters away seemed—for a quarter second—to consider pointing somewhere else.
+What did happen was smaller and stranger: the painted arrow on the detour sign two meters away seemed - for a quarter second - to consider pointing somewhere else.

 He blinked, and it was pointing where it had always pointed.

-“Did you—” Jason began.
+“Did you - ” Jason began.

-“—see a thing?”
+“ - see a thing?”
 Milo finished.
 “I saw a thing.”

 Lina’s mouth had gone thin.
 “No tick in your hands?
 Any heat?”